Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 # How to configure and test DRM feature
 RMS supports Google Widevine, Microsof PlayReady and Apple FairPlay DRM technologies, each of them can be used on appropriate devices and operation systems.
 You can find full Platform Compatibility table here: https://www.drm.cloud/platform-compatibility.
-RMS use EZDRM as license provider, so before start using DRM on RMS you need to create account on EZDRM https://www.ezdrm.com
+RMS use EZDRM as license provider, so before start using DRM on RMS you need to create account on EZDRM https://www.ezdrm.com.
+When account is created you should store your EZDRM credentials in SQL DB table Settings as Key="ezdrm.username" Value="[username]", Key="ezdrm.password" Value="[password]".
+Note that this values are cached for 30 min.

 ## Widevine DRM
 Widevine DRM technology can be used on webkit browsers (Chrome, Opera, Firefox) on Windows and macOS.